Midnighter/structurizr-python/.github/CONTRIBUTING.rst

 Report bugs at https://github.com/Midnighter/structurizr-python/issues.

-If you are reporting a bug, please follow the template guide lines.
+If you are reporting a bug, please follow the template guidelines.
 The more detailed your report, the easier and thus faster we can help you.

 Fix Bugs